 In Historic Move, Sudan Ratifies Key International Treaty on Torture, Joining 171 Other States

-(12 August 2021) REDRESS welcomes today’s historic news that Sudan’s transitional government has officially joined the UN Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (UNCAT) and the International Covenant for the Protection of All Persons from Enforced Disappearances (ICPPED) by depositing the required instruments of ratification with the UN Secretary-General on 10 August 2021.
+(12 August 2021) REDRESS welcomes today’s historic news that Sudan’s transitional government has officially joined the UN Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (UNCAT) and the International Convention for the Protection of All Persons from Enforced Disappearances (ICPPED) by depositing the required instruments of ratification with the UN Secretary-General on 10 August 2021.
 This development follows years of advocacy efforts by Sudanese activists and international partners, including the recent joint call issued by REDRESS, ACJPS and over twenty other civil society organisations.

 By depositing the required instruments of ratification, Sudan becomes the 172nd State Party to UNCAT.
 In ratifying UNCAT without substantive reservations, Sudan has demonstrated its absolute commitment to preventing, prosecuting and remedying cases of torture and other forms of ill-treatment.
 The transitional government must now take the necessary legislative, policy and institutional measures to ensure the implementation of UNCAT and ICPPED’s provisions.
 This includes the criminalisation of torture and enforced disappearances in Sudan’s domestic laws, and reforming the policies and practices of the police, intelligence services and armed forces.

 The transitional government has entered reservations concerning dispute resolution and the jurisdiction of the International Court of Justice (ICJ) for both UNCAT and ICPPED.
 Both treaties will enter into force on 9 September 2021.